-4: Introduction
+Figure 4: Diaphragm Pump Design

+Pumps Currently Available

-The goal of the water pump team’s research is to either find or design and fabricate a human-powered water pump that is capable of lifting water two to three meters using as little effort from the operator as possible.
+The goal of the water pump team’s research was to either find a readily available system currently on the market or design and fabricate a human-powered water pump that is capable of lifting water two to three meters using as little effort from the operator as possible.

 There are two manual pumps available in Honduras.
 Both are detailed in a document issued by the Water and Sanitation Program (WSP 2004).
-The first, the EMAS-flexi Hand Pump, consists of a small sliding PVC piston assembly that can achieve a discharge rate of 10 liters per minute (WSP).
-Figure 1 is taken from the WSP document.
+The first, the EMAS-flexi Hand Pump, consists of a small sliding PVC piston assembly that can achieve a discharge rate of 0.17 liters per second (WSP, Figure 1).